marionabil93/GitHubTest/README.md

 # GitHubTest
 ## Introduction
 The GiTHubTest is project shows how to use the Git Commands on terminal.
-Adding line for eabasing example .
+Adding line for eabasing example , then more changes from my feature branch too.
 ## Purpose
 The GitGubTest learns how to use the Git Commands and manipulation it.
 ## Deployment